 Also, include your address, contact info, and education in sub-sections and organize them properly so the person who reads the CV can find them easily.

-Pro Tip: The best places to use bullets are your previous employers, companies you worked with and your translation skills
+The best places to use bullets are your previous employers, companies you worked with and your translation skills

 4) Keep short and condense information: